aptiko/django-spreadsheet/docs/reference.rst

    .. attribute:: django_spreadsheet.Worksheet.columns

-      Mandatory.
+      Mandatory unless :meth:`get_columns` is overridden.
 It is a list of dictionaries that specify the columns of the worksheet.
 Each dictionary has the following items:

       .. data:: heading